Updated On 27 April, 2023

 Requirement 11.2 – Vulnerability Scans

 Specific requirements given under Requirement 11.2 must be performed quarterly or after a significant change in the network has taken place.
-The phrase “significant change” includes new system component installations, network topology changes, firewall rule modifications, product upgrades, etc. This requirement covers internal as well as external network scans to be performed by an ASV.
+The phrase “significant change” includes new system component installations, network topology changes, firewall rule modifications, product upgrades, etc. This requirement covers internal as well as external network scans to be performed by a PCI ASV scan.
 Specific requirements are as follows –

 - Run internal and external network vulnerability scans.